This page is an automated translation of /nl/naturalfood.html and has not been reviewed yet.

 Starch as an energy source

-Starch is a collective name for the medium carbohydrate chains from which grain products, rice, potatoes, pasta, etc. are made.
+Starch is a collective term for the medium carbohydrate chains from which grain products, rice, potatoes, pasta, etc. are made.
 Man is a typical starch eater: Our entire digestive system is geared to digesting starch.
-Cereal products, rice, potatoes, pasta, are therefore an important part of the daily menu in almost every culture.
+Cereal products, rice, potatoes, pastas, are therefore an important part of the daily menu in almost every culture.

 There are indications that the Celts already came up with the idea of feeding horses grain products.
 But is that also good?
-It was a time when holes were also drilled in skulls "to let evil spirits escape," and it was the same people who came up with the weird idea of hammering iron under a living animal.
-If you don't feel like having a hole in your skull because you have a headache, or a bloodletting because you are a bit nervous, why expose your horse to outdated ideas from the same time?
+It was a time when skulls were also drilled "to let evil spirits escape," and it was the same people who came up with the weird idea of hammering iron under a living animal.
+If you don't feel like having a hole in your skull because you have a headache or a bloodletting because you are a little nervous, why expose your horse to outdated ideas from the same era?

-Our ancestors who wanted the horse to work for at least 8 hours a day had the problem of getting enough food in an animal that actually needed at least 14 hours to absorb that food.
-Because starchy products are so important and easily digestible for humans, our ancestors thought, not hindered by sufficient anatomical knowledge, that this energy-rich food for horses would probably also be good.
+Our ancestors who wanted the horse to work at least 8 hours a day had the problem of how to get enough food in an animal that actually needed at least 14 hours to absorb that food.
+Because starchy products are so important and easily digestible for humans, our ancestors, unhindered by sufficient anatomical knowledge, thought that this energy-rich food for horses would also be good.
 The "concentrate" was born.
-(The reason for starting with concentrate was not that there are things in concentrate that the horse cannot do without, but to be able to stuff enough food into the horse in a shorter time. * So concentrate is actually fast food ... * )
+(The reason for starting with concentrate was not that there are things in concentrate that the horse cannot do without, but to be able to stuff enough food into the horse in a shorter time.
+So concentrate is actually fast food ... )

 Using grain products as food for horses worked to an extent, but it did come with a price ...

 |Content of the blind and large intestine in% of the digestive system|